AdaCore/training_material/courses/fundamentals_of_ada/spec_902_future_capbilities.rst

         Host_Array.all := Device_Array.all;

 --------------------------------------------
-Constant Size For Variable Objects (1/3)
+Constant Size for Variable Objects (1/3)
 --------------------------------------------

 .. admonition:: Language Variant